ck251099/Mess-Management-C-Project/README.md

 2. Choose MS Visual C++ Workspace and select the .dsw file from the folder and click open.
 3. Run the project.
+4. While running the project, Initial Password is - mess@hmritm